The beautiful, intelligent and gentle “Man of the Forest”

 For as long as I can remember I have had a love affair with orangutans. so a trip to Borneo has long been on my bucket list.
 I felt the urgent need to do this visit sooner rather than later because of the threat to primary rain forests from the ravages of the timber trade (50% of tropical timber procurement comes from Borneo) and the rapid growth of palm oil plantations, with large tracts of rain forest are being cleared for palm planting.

-Borneo is third biggest island in the world, and is divided by three political jurisdictions: Malaysia (about 26% of the land mass), Indonesia (73%) and the independent state of Brunei (1%).
+Borneo is the third biggest island in the world and is divided by three political jurisdictions: Malaysia (about 26% of the landmass), Indonesia (73%) and the independent state of Brunei (1%).
 The island sits approximately 50% in the northern and southern hemispheres.
 Around 21 million people call Borneo home.

-From the airport we transferred to our base for the next couple of days the Sepilok Nature Resort (you can also book this through online booking companies such as hotels.co), which is located right next door to the Orangutan sanctuary.
-We would strongly recommend this place if you are looking spend a few days in Sepilok to see the orangutans.
+From the airport, we transferred to our base for the next couple of days the Sepilok Nature Resort (you can also book this through online booking companies such as hotels.com), which is located right next door to the Orangutan sanctuary.
+We would strongly recommend this place if you are looking to spend a few days in Sepilok to see the orangutans.

-After our tour we headed to the restaurant.
-The menu catered for western visitors which did not work so well for our vegan diet – but they did have some Malay vegetarian options which were perfect for us (we relax the strictness of our vegan diet when traveling)
+After our tour, we headed to the restaurant.
+The menu catered for western visitors which did not work so well for our vegan diet – but they did have some Malay vegetarian options which were perfect for us (we relax the strictness of our vegan diet when travelling)

 Our first visit of the day was to the Sepilok Orangutan Rehabilitation Centre.
 These beautiful creatures spend most of their time swinging high up in the canopy of the rain forest.
 As they get older they become less mobile and will be found wandering around the floor of the jungle.
 The word orangutan means “man of the forest” and it is believed this name resulted from the indigenous people seeing the older, large apes lumbering around the forest.

 It was wonderful to see the orangutans close-up, and especially to see them swinging carefree through the trees around the reserves.
-Truly and awe inspiring experience!
+Truly an awe-inspiring experience!